Sam-271102/Fitness-Tracker/README.md

 Repeat the process to track multiple workout sessions.

 # 3.Dependencies
-Chart.js :A JavaScript library for rendering responsive and interactive charts.
+Chart.js : A JavaScript library for rendering responsive and interactive charts.
 Included via CDN in the HTML file to visualize workout data.
 # 4.Description of Key Functions or Features
 # 4.1 calculateCalories(type, duration, gender, age)